-The property is a small apartment in a landmarked building in Berlin, Germany, that's home to a young family.
+The property is a small apartment and modern home (opens in new tab) in a landmarked building in Berlin, Germany, that's home to a young family.
 The 100 square metre home encompasses two bedrooms, a living room, a kitchen/dining space and one bathroom.
 The family wanted to completely gut the dated apartment and renovate it from top to bottom.
-They hired Brooklyn-based design firm White Arrow to completely rethink the kitchen and bathroom, to upgrade the finishes, to create more storage, and to create a completely new home interior.
+They hired Brooklyn-based design firm White Arrow (opens in new tab) to completely rethink the kitchen and bathroom, to upgrade the finishes, to create more storage, and to create a completely new home interior.

 White Arrow co-founders Thomas and Keren Richter both come from the arts, and their projects have a very artistic bent to them — they love sourcing a mix of vintage with an eye focused on colour, texture, contemporary artwork, and custom designs.

 Together they created a serene environment in this Berlin apartment that feels cohesive and luxurious; subtly curved corners, deco detailing, and arches complement the home’s high ceilings, original ornate doors, and plaster work.
 Pictured in the hallway are radiators that have been built into the archways.